19 Benefits of Field Service Management Software

 7. Automate Workflows with Integrated Processes

-By connecting the dots you create a seamless workflow where data moves between systems and triggers the next action in the chain.
-For example, once a job is completed in your FSM tool, it triggers an invoice to be automatically raised in your accounting software.
-Once checked and sent to the client, it’s added to their record in your CRM system.
+Through different types of integrations, FSM software connects your ERP, accounting packages, CRM and other applications into a joined-up workflow.
+Data moves between systems and triggers the next action automatically.
+For example, once a job is marked as complete, it triggers an invoice to be raised in your accounting software.
+Once checked and sent to the client, it's added to their record in your CRM.

 Collaboration and Communication